adam-back/react/Redux/NOTES.md

 VI.
 Refactor
   1. Presentational components
     a.
 For example, a component which is only concerned with rendering, how it looks. onClick will be passed in by a prop.
+    b.
+User react-redux module to use Provider for passing store as a prop to children and grandchildren via `this.context`.
+      i.
+Don't forget to add contextTypes.
   2. Container components
     a.
 Specify functionality, like callbacks for clicks.
+    b.
+Use `react-redux.connect()` to generate components and avoid the context API.
+  3. Action Creators
+    a.
+Functions which return an object to be dispatched.
+    b.
+Normally placed separately from reducers and components.

 Next, watch video 27.